Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

 <img src="images/EventHubTelemetryReceived.jpg" width="800"/>

+This should be the same as the data coming out of the local gateway, shown in the [local gateway configuration](#device-telemetry) section above.

 ## Azure virtual machine

 The sample contains an Azure virtual machine simply as an example of setting up something in Azure that is accessible only through private addresses and as a way to show how to access other services that have only private addresses.